Councils and police urged to ‘turn a blind eye’ to pubs opening early for World Cup final

 Linda Taylor, leader of Cornwall Council, said: “Although it is too late to issue licences to allow our pubs and clubs to open, this is a sensible way forward, ensuring their businesses can benefit from the occasion, and so people can come together to enjoy the match together.
 I am delighted the police are supporting this move as well.”

+Cornwall Council’s move was welcomed by the British Beer and Pub Association (BBPA).

+Emma McClarkin, chief executive of the BBPA, described it as “the exact type of flexibility that councils can provide and what the Government so helpfully encouraged”.

-One publican in Stoke on Trent described Mr Gove’s letter to councils as “too little too late”.
+But one publican in Stoke-on-Trent described Mr Gove’s letter to councils as “too little too late”.

-Victoria Mavin, who runs The Bellringer pub in Stoke-on-Trent, also told the PA News Agency: “Historically the Government have made allowances for moments in history where they have relaxed licencing law – they have amended slightly, there is a blanket rule,” she said.
+Victoria Mavin, who runs The Bellringer pub in Stoke-on-Trent, also told the PA news agency: “Historically, the Government have made allowances for moments in history where they have relaxed licensing law – they have amended slightly, there is a blanket rule,” she said.

 “If this isn’t a moment in history then I don’t know what is.”

-Ms Mavin told the PA news agency allowances were made in the early 2000s for the Men’s World Cup, for the jubilee and for the coronation.
+Ms Mavin told PA allowances were made in the early 2000s for the Men’s World Cup, for the jubilee and for the coronation.

 She added: “From my point of view you can’t help thinking that had it been a Men’s World Cup that somebody somewhere would have already noticed that actually these were the timings of it, this is what we could potentially put in place.